Revisited: Animating 2020 running goals - and compare them with previous years

 The next call makes use of some {dplyr} functions and piping.
 Although I have been sceptical towards the “tidyverse” in the beginning, I am now using some functionality whenever it has huge advantages compared to base R functionality.
 The following code chunk shows such an advantage, I think.

-• We are cumulating the distances within each group (because cumulated distance has to start with 0 at the beginning of the year)
+by year. - We are cumulating the distances within each group (because cumulated distance has to start with 0 at the beginning of the year)

-• We are ungrouping and converting the tibble back to dataframe (because otherwise it would break later if we would keep the tibble).
+- We are ungrouping and converting the tibble back to dataframe (because otherwise it would break later if we would keep the tibble).

 suppressPackageStartupMessages(library(dplyr))